Naná Silva

+Nauhany Vitória Leme da Silva, known as just Naná (born 13 March 2010), is a Brazilian tennis player.
+She has a career-high WTA singles ranking of No. 594, achieved on 24 August 2026 and a best in doubles of No. 434, reached on 14 September 2026.
+She represents Brazil in the Billie Jean King Cup since 2025.

-Nauhany Vitória Leme da Silva, better known as Naná (born April 2010), is a Brazilian tennis player.
-She was the first player born in 2010 to win a match in the WTA Tour, doing so at the 2025 SP Open.
+On the professional level, Silva has won three ITF World Tour titles, one in singles and another two in doubles.
+She became the first player born in 2010 to win a match on the WTA Tour, doing so at the 2025 SP Open.

-She has said that her main goal in tennis is to reach the top of the world rankings.
+On the ITF Junior Circuit, she reached a combined ranking of world No. 7, on 8 June 2026.

 Career

-2024
+2024: Junior Circuit and first professional matches

-In April 2024, she won a Roland Garros Junior Series event, winning entry in to the girl's tournament at the 2024 Roland Garros.
+In April 2024, Silva won a Roland Garros junior event, winning entry into the girls' tournament at the 2024 Roland Garros.
 She also won a junior tournament in Santa Cruz, Bolivia.

-In August 2024, Silva made history by becoming the youngest Brazilian tennis player to compete in and win a match in a professional main draw, at 14 years old.
+In August 2024, Silva became the youngest Brazilian tennis player to compete and win a match in a professional main draw, at 14 years old.

-In October 2024, she won an Australian Open Junior Series tournament, winning a place in the main draw of the 2025 Australian Open girl's event.
+In October 2024, she won an Australian Open Junior Series tournament, winning a place in the main draw of the 2025 Australian Open girls' event.
 The next month, she played for Brazil in the junior Billie Jean King Cup.

 In 2024, Silva became the youngest tennis player in the WTA rankings.
 She entered the world rankings for the first time at 14 years, 6 months, and 10 days, ranking 1291st.